Yughox/K8S-kops/README.md

+Setup Kubernetes (K8s) Cluster on AWS Using KOPS

 ## Setting up Kubernetes (K8s) Cluster on AWS Using KOPS

 1.kops is a software use to create production ready k8s cluster in a cloud provider like AWS.